A search is underway for a missing submersible that brings tourists to the Titanic

 A submersible known for taking tourists into the deep sea to view the Titanic wreckage has gone missing in the Atlantic Ocean.

-The U.S. Coast Guard in Boston told NPR that it has begun a search and rescue mission for the vessel.
+Mauger did not disclose the identities of the people on board but confirmed that officials are in process of notifying the passengers' families.

+The vessel lost communications at about 435 miles (380 nautical miles) south of St. John's, Newfoundland, Canada's Joint Rescue Coordination Centre in Halifax, Nova Scotia, said on Twitter.

-The BBC reported that the submersible is owned by OceanGate, a company based in Washington state that offers underwater voyages to explore the remains of the iconic shipwreck from the seafloor.
+The missing vessel is owned by OceanGate, a company based in Washington state that offers underwater voyages to explore the remains of the iconic shipwreck from the seafloor.

-OceanGate has not responded to a request for comment, but its website said an expedition was "currently underway," as of June 13, according to the company's website via the Wayback Machine.

-It is unclear if people were on board at the time the vessel was declared missing, according to the BBC.
+"We are exploring and mobilizing all options to bring the crew back safely," the company said in a statement.

+Its vessels are "equipped with some basic emergency medical supplies and 96 hours of life support," according to the company's website via the Wayback Machine.
+It takes approximately 2.5 hours to return back to the surface from the seabed, according to OceanGate.

 The National Oceanic and Atmospheric Administration told NPR that it is also aware of the missing submersible and is closely monitoring the situation.

 The company's deep sea tour lasts about eight days and costs $250,000 per person.
-About six guests can join at a time.
 From St. John's in Newfoundland, Canada, explorers travel 380 miles offshore and 2.3 miles below the surface, according to the company's website.

 The company gained popularity in recent years for its expeditions to the Titanic, and most recently the group created the first-ever-full-sized digital scan of the shipwreck.